Sunday, June 18, 2023

 “Until the town understands its faults, how will it ever be a more gracious place to live?”
 Evelyn asked.
 “Remember when Eve and her husband Adam ate its apples and were kicked out of the Garden of Eden?
 Just like them, you’ve clearly become obsessed with the power of the apples.”

-Then she blinked, and Evelyn was gone, but the player piano continued to play.
+Then, she blinked, and Evelyn was gone, but the player piano continued to play.
 “This is getting weirder by the minute,” Olivia said.
 “Where did she go?”

 Considering her options, Olivia decided not to take any chances.

-“I have to get rid of these apples before they tempt anyone else,” Olivia said, as her hands shook.
+“I have to get rid of these apples before they tempt anyone else,” Olivia said, as her hands shook with jitters.
 She gathered the apples from the Tree and hid them in her bedroom so no one else could eat them.
 She struggled to withstand the thought of gorging herself on the fruit.
 Then, she looked out her bedroom window at a tree branch.
 “You’ve got to be kidding me!” she said, when she noticed that the Tree had grown more fruit.

 Before her family came home, she hurried into the backyard to destroy the new apples.
 Meatloaf barked and howled at the fruit, instead of being tempted by it.